africasiaeuro/blog/content/trading-places-trading-scene-explained.rst

 Important Plot Detail #1
 ------------------------

 The Crop Reports, real and fake.
 In the movie, the Dukes plan to cheat.
 But the "good guys" (Valentine and Winthrope) foil them by replacing their stolen, ill-gotten crop report with a fake.
 This allows the "good guys" to win.
-To understand the swindle, you must understand the crop reports (real and fake) and the market repercussions of each:
+To understand the reverse-swindle, you must understand the crop reports (real and fake) and the market repercussions of each:

 +------------+----------+----------+
 |            |**Report**|**Report**|